Writing a Literary Novel Workshop

 Course completion opens up our Alumni Space, which provides ongoing access to industry professionals, including authors, Granta editors and literary agents.

 Explore the power of play and metaphor in novel-writing, and find out how collaboration and close-reading can transfigure your creative practice.
+Leave the session with increased awareness of your current writing process and possible new approaches.

 Experiment with new ways to depict people in your novel, thinking about psychology, action, viewpoints and retrospection.
 How do you create genuine, true-to-life characters that feel emotionally resonant?
+We will read and learn from Weather by Jenny Offill.

 Looking back, looking forward.
 Many projects slow in the middle.
 It can be exciting to recognise the moment of change at this point as well as the importance of perseverance in long-form prose.
 For this and future projects, how can you learn to distinguish a rough patch from an impassable bog, and what is the compassionate and constructive response to each?
+Meet with Sarah Moss for a one-on-one tutorial, reflect on your progress, and learn from Spent Light by Lara Pawson.

 This course requires 10-12 hours per week.
 Find out more about the course and teaching method from our education partners Professional Writing Academy.